|Lowest Recommended Age:||Middle School|

 The unctuous tones of the participants are intended to convey concern.
 But the false humility is merely an attempt to distract the audience from a poisonous message.
 Though some vague generalities acknowledge that in some cases marriages cannot be made safe and spouses must leave, the real message is that there is only one kind of family and everything else is unstable for its members and for culture and society.
 If it had any faith in its positions, Focus on the Family would honestly explain the views of those who embrace a variety of family structures and roles, allowing each family to find what is best for them.
 Instead it slants and distorts those messages because it knows it has no effective arguments to make honestly.
 It relies on innuendo and the basest slur to keep its base too scared to be anything but compliant.

 The “experts” in the film tell us that the problem is that we are getting cultural messages about valuing self, possessions, and pleasure over the family.
 Those are serious questions and worth exploring.
 But they fall back on an imagined war between faith and culture without any exploration of why the faith community has failed to communicate its message more effectively or how the faith community or society as a whole could provide more support for families in need.
 There is no place in the world of these experts for families that do not fit into their one-size-fits-all vision of mother, father, children all living together.
 Is it possible for strong, loving, intact families with gay parents to raise happy, healthy children?
 For single parents and blended families to raise happy, healthy, children?
+Are fathers today more deeply involved in their children’s lives than in the falsely idealized vision of the mid-20th century promoted here?
 Statistics say yes, but you would not know that from this film.
+If indeed that era was so ideal, why did the overwhelming majority of those who grew up that way advocate with such passion for alternatives?

 Those who wish to persuade others can best do so by building a bridge to establish a common foundation, making it clear that what connects us is more important than what separates us.
 Or, as they have done here, they can build a moat around their shrinking base, reassuring the condescending sense of superiority of their own little group by telling them that only their answers work for everyone and reinforcing their worst fears and stereotypes.